Jackie Shane: Early life

 Born on May 15, 1940 in Nashville, Tennessee, Jackie Shane knew that she was different from other children her age.
 Femininity was one of the ways that Shane expressed herself, wearing dresses and makeup and growing out her hair.
 Shane also mimicked mannerisms and posture cues from popular actress Mae West.
 Shane's aunt and grandmother both accepted and supported Shane through her early self-discovery.

 It was easier for Shane to associate with her femininity and receive support from close family, but there was still judgment from peers and adults.
-While Shane describes that there were very few conflicts at a young age, she does recall another young boy verbally accosting her while also throwing things at her; she then took a jump rope and whipped him.
+While Shane describes that there were very few conflicts at a young age, she does recall a young boy verbally accosting her while also throwing things at her; she then took a jump rope and whipped him.

-Her grandmother’s singing around the house had an influence on Shane’s vocal development.
+Her grandmother's singing around the house had an influence on Shane's vocal development.
 Further encouragement from her grandmother allowed her to display her vocal talents as she progressed in age.

 In 1958, she witnessed a group of white men chase a black man down near the bus stop where she and a friend were waiting.
 She witnessed this man violently beaten and then carelessly thrown into a dumpster nearby.
 This later influenced her decision to flee the Jim Crow South.